 The SSP helps individuals initiate and access a physiological state conducive to well-being, positive engagement with others, and growth in learning.
 The treatment was originally designed for those with autism, but is now used for a variety of mental health issues.
 The SSP often leads to dramatic changes in one’s ability to engage socially with more openness and feelings of safety in connection to others.

 Counselling and psychotherapy supports your child’s positive sense of self-worth and resilience, reduces depression and anxiety, and increases self-acceptance.

 Counselling can be beneficial to couples & partners who are looking to strengthen their emotional connections in all stages of their relationship.
-Couple therapy benefits many types of unions, including those who are married, cohabitating, same-sex, dating, engaged, and/or polyamorous.
+Emotionally Focussed Couple Therapy benefits many types of unions, including those who are married, cohabitating, same-sex, dating, engaged, and/or polyamorous.

 Contact Us Today to increase your relationship happiness and satisfaction.